Skip to main content

 Training

 Our primary goal is to create a safe and secure learning environment for our students and staff.
-With this goal in mind, the Pasadena Independent School District implemented a three tiered plan that we feel will greatly assist us in this goal.
+With this goal in mind, the Pasadena Independent School District has adopted the Standard Response Protocol (SRP), a nationally recognized, proven methodology that ensures a uniform response by faculty, staff, and students to school-based emergencies.

-Our second protocol to assist us on our mission of safety is the Anonymous Alerts program.
+To assist us in our mission of safety is the Anonymous Alerts program.
 Anonymous Alerts is a web and cell phone application-based program that allows students, staff, family members, and concerned citizens to provide information on potential security threats and concerns to our district and department investigators while remaining anonymous.

-Our third program, began in 1999 and is our most vital element to the safety and security of our students and staff, our Emergency Response Team.
+Established in 1999, our most vital element to the safety and security of our students and staff is our Emergency Response Team.
 Shortly BEFORE the attack on Columbine High School, preparations were made to create an Emergency Response Team requiring all our police officers to participate and receive monthly training on how to respond to an Active Shooter Event quickly and effectively.

-In 2005, The ALERRT curriculum was added to the Emergency Response Team training program and was easily integrated within the policies and procedures already in place to deal with Active Shooters events.
+In 2005, the ALERRT curriculum was added to the Emergency Response Team training program and was easily integrated within the policies and procedures already in place to deal with active shooter events.

 • Pasadena I.S.D.
 Police